A foggy lake with people swimming and trees in the background.

 The lake is various depths.
 At it's deepest, it’s between 1.8 metres and 2 metres.
 The shoreline naturally slopes off from the beachside area, providing an easy and accessible entry point.

-Do I need to bring my own two float?
+Do I need to bring my own tow float?

 We have some tow floats available to borrow if you don’t have your own.